 Debbie Ann Weiner

 Debbie has been actively involved in the Jewish community since she was a teenager volunteering in her synagogue’s Religious School.
 Always active in her synagogue, she has served as newsletter editor, public relations specialist, and library coordinator.
 During her many years of teaching Religious School at Reform synagogues, she has taught first, fourth, sixth and seventh grades.
 She spent many summers as an Arts and Crafts specialist at day camp and brings those creative abilities to her classroom.
 A graduate of Rutgers University, she taught English and Special Education in several middle and high schools.
-Debbie lives in Clifton with her husband Clifford and a Siamese cat named Jasmine.
+Debbie lives in Clifton with her husband Clifford and 2 Siamese cats, Jasmine and Sesame.

 2nd Grade